jamesknelson/gulp-rev-replace/README.md

 Use canonical Uris when replacing filePaths, i.e. when working with filepaths with non forward slash (`/`) path separators we replace them with forward slash.

+#### options.replaceInExtensions
+Type: 'array'

+Default: ['.js', '.css', '.html', '.hbs']

+Only substitute in new filenames in files of these types

 ## Contributors

 Chad Jablonski
 Denis Parchenko
 Håkon K. Eide
 Juan Lasheras
+Simon Ihmig

 ## License